Yogurtland: History

 In 2016, Yogurtland partnered with Kung Fu Panda and Candy Crush, distributing collectible spoons of the different characters or icons weekly and released exclusive flavors.

 On February 10, 2018, Yogurtland entered into Sultanate of Oman at Muscat City Centre.

 On November 9, 2019, Yogurtland opened its first store in Indonesia at Lippo Mall Puri in West Jakarta.

 In March 2020, Yogurtland temporarily suspended its indoor dining due to the COVID-19 pandemic and expanded its digital offerings through carryout and delivery.

 On November 14, 2020, Yogurtland began its first fast casual concept called Holsom by Yogurtland in Huntington Beach, California.
 The opening marked the company's first location in California and its first fast-casual eatery concept nationwide.
-Holsom by Yogurtland focuses on bringing an innovative menu of experiential flavors with high quality ingredients and chef-crafted better-for-you meal options at an approachable price.
-Menu items include wholesome grain bowls and gourmet toasts that complement the handcrafted beverages and Yogurtland's signature frozen yogurt and toppings.

 In March 2021, the brand gave fans its first-ever oat milk flavor with the launch of plant-based cinnamon oatmeal cookie.

 In May 2021, Yogurtland revamped its customer experience to bring customers an enhanced convenient and customized experienced through an update of its rewards program, mobile app, and online ordering capabilities.
 The new rewards program offers member benefits such as earning two points for every dollar spent, a $5 reward for every 100 points earned, a free birthday treat, three new Rewards tiers, and 50 bonus points upon signing up.
 Guests can place an order for delivery, in-store pickup, or catering.
 Additionally, the new mobile app features include in-app ordering, quick access to rewards and transaction history, adding gift cards as a payment option, creating and viewing favorite orders, and tracking progress towards the next reward.

 In the summer of 2021, Yogurtland brought menu innovation to its guests with the launch of limited-time fruit bowl fusions and acai bowls.